stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 pre-commit autoupdate
 ```

-It will automatically edit the `.pre-commit-config.yaml` file with the current versions of the hooks.
-You then commit this change to source control.
+It automatically edits the `.pre-commit-config.yaml` file to update the versions of the hooks.
+You then commit this change to source control, so that other copies of the repository will use the same versions.